 Each and every one of us comes to our yoga class for our own reasons, and we’ve join together in this amazing community to uplift and inspire each other.
 Do you want to de-stress?
 Sleep better?
 Feel physically lighter, stronger and more flexible?
 Are you searching for a space where you are encouraged to be yourself, and find joy and peace in the here and now?
 Do you want to surround yourself with a community of like-minded people?
 You’ve come to the right place.
-We will support you in achieving things you didn’t even know were possible… You will exceed your every expectation.
+We will support you in achieving things you didn’t even know were possible and exceed your every expectation.

-Get signed in + signed up.The teacher for your class will be at the desk 30 minutes before class begins, so you will get a chance to meet him/her and fill out a quick waiver.
+Get signed in and signed up.The teacher for your class will be at the desk 30 minutes before class begins, so you will get a chance to meet him/her and fill out a quick waiver.
 Choose the New Student Month Special or a drop-in class, and the teacher will give you a lay of the land.